EuroPride is a pan-European international LGBTI event featuring a Pride parade, hosted by a different European city each year

 - Human rights organisations

 We appreciate that in some regions, the support of the government or city is not possible, nor are there any LGBTI businesses.

 Full financial information for the past three years, including balance sheets and other related documents clarifying the financial health of the member organisation.

 The application must comply fully with these rules of procedure and the constitution of EPOA.
 The applicant must attend the Annual General Meeting of EPOA where the application is considered and all subsequent Annual General Meetings prior to and at least two subsequently after the event.

 The decision to award the title EuroPride will be taken by secret ballot at the AGM with a simple majority vote.
-This decision will take place three years before the actual event (e.g. in 2020 for 2023).
+This decision will take place three years before the actual event (e.g. in 2024 for EuroPride 2027).